rewthex/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game played in the console
+A rock paper scissors game now with a UI.